- Principal Social Capital & Organisational Culture SpecialistSocial Capital Research & Training

 Tristan is active in public discourse on social capital and development, giving public presentations at community events talking about social capital, behaviour change, and sustainability, including keynote presentations at youth environment conferences.

 Tristan has been an active contributor to the academic debate about social capital.
 In addition to his over 100 open access articles on social capital and related topics he has been a reviewer for academic journals and contributed to course materials used by numerous universities around the world.
 He has worked on university research and conducted independent research on social capital.
 He is an experienced facilitator and he is an excellent trainer with many years of university teaching.

-After 20 years working on social capital from both the theoretical and practical perspectives, Tristan have a deep and grounded understanding of the concept and its application.
+After 20 years working on social capital from both the theoretical and practical perspectives, Tristan has a deep and grounded understanding of the concept and its application.
 He has a broad foundation for understanding social capital from numerous discipline and industry perspectives.
-Tristan is able to apply complex social theory to real world situations and reach insightful conclusions based on this extensive experience.
+Tristan is able to apply complex social theory to real-world situations and reach insightful conclusions based on this extensive experience.

 Tristan is actively researching and consulting in social capital and related concepts.
 He regularly helps people with research and practical issues, including formal and informal supervision of research students.
 He is actively writing and publishing on social capital.
 He is engaged in various consultancies including corporate and organisational social capital, leadership, community-based development, and sustainability and poverty alleviation.

 If you have a question, would like to comment, or connect you can follow on Twitter @tristanclaridge, connect on LinkedIn @ Tristan Claridge or send an email to email@example.com